 In 1971, Hinson purchased the building next door, which contained three separate businesses.
 Destroyed by the fire in May 2012, the resulting empty space created the inspiration for the Holiday Courtyard.
 The fire, which also caused significant smoke damage to the adjoining hotel building, gave rise to the decision to reconstruct the hotel.
 Thus, the Hinson Family embarked on

 an adventure focused on providing a friendly, fun, and uniquely sophisticated experience to each visitor and guest.
-In 2021, Nick & Sara Medina, purchased the hotel from the Hinsons with plans to expand the hotel in 2025.
+In 2021, Nick & Sara Medina, purchased the hotel from the Hinsons.
 The Grand Highland is now part of the growing Medina Hospitality brand.
 Visit www.medinahospitality.com to learn more about them.